 - Talk with your pediatrician: for a referral to see a speech-language pathologist.
 You may discuss family history with your doctor because children can inherit some language issues

 - Talk to your child’s teacher or counselor: for help at school.
 Consider a meeting with the school speech-language pathologist, who can determine if an evaluation is necessary.
 The school special education team may be able to determine if further testing may be required to rule out other possible learning issues or disorders.
 The school team may include a speech language pathologist, a learning specialist, a school psychologist, or a school counselor.

 When to Seek Help For Expressive Language Challenges

-When your child cannot express themself verbally or with written tasks: if your child struggles with coming up with the words they want to say, sharing ideas with others, and telling stories, it is time to get help.
+When your child cannot express oneself verbally or with written tasks: if your child struggles with coming up with the words they want to say, sharing ideas with others, and telling stories, it is probably time to get help.

 The good news is that these challenges are readily amenable to treatment.
 Speech therapy can do wonders for a child struggling to express their thoughts at school, at home, or in the community.

 When your child is not socializing well with peers… If your child seems to be choosing not to socialize much with other children their age, it could be because of difficulties communicating.
 They may prefer to play alone or with family who understands them.
 If your child is experiencing these challenges at school, consult with the teacher early and often.

 If this is the case, you should inform your school team.
 Often interventions are available through the school’s Response to Intervention program.
 If your child continues to struggle, even with these interventions, the school may be able to provide services for your child’s expressive language or academic challenges.